-If you know that you tend to be forgetful or easily distracted, get into the habit of setting timers when you’re cooking.
+If you know that you tend to be forgetful or easily distracted, set timers when you’re cooking.
 Use kitchen timers to help you keep track of when food is ready.
-Dedicated audible timers that ring loudly are best, and are more likely to get used (and noticed) than something that you would have to set on your phone.
+Dedicated audible timers that ring loudly are best and are more likely to get used (and noticed) than something that you would have to set on your phone.

 Making the Kitchen a Safer Place

 Here are some other simple things that you can do to make your stove, and the kitchen in general, safer:

 - Make sure that the kitchen floor is clean, tidy, and free of obstructions

 - Use bright lighting so that you can see the food clearly, and read the numbers on the stove

 - Keep the sink and draining area clean and tidy so that there is less risk of broken dishes or other accidents

 - Get rid of the frying pan and cook foods in other ways instead of deep frying.
 Other cooking methods are both safer and healthier!

 - Use utensils and lightweight cookware with robust, ergonomic grips to reduce the risk of accidents